Second-chance criminal records bill clears Georgia legislature

 The measure by Sen. Tonya Anderson, D-Lithonia, aims to give people with first-time misdemeanor and non-violent felony convictions in Georgia the ability to petition superior courts to have those records shielded from public view.

-Senate Bill 288 cleared the state Senate by a unanimous vote Wednesday afternoon after gaining passage in the House earlier in the day.
+Senate Bill 288 cleared the state Senate by a unanimous vote Wednesday afternoon, June 24, after gaining passage in the House earlier in the day.
 It now heads to Gov. Brian Kemp’s desk for his signature.

 If signed into law, Anderson’s bill would require qualified ex-offenders to wait until four years after completing their sentences before filing a petition.
 They would have to keep a clean record during that time.